 While a little bit of salt likely won’t harm your kitty — depending on your cat’s size and health history — eating too much salty food in one sitting can cause sodium ion poisoning.

 The broth used to cook corned beef also contains quite a bit of garlic, and many people cook the beef and cabbage with boiled onions.
-While those ingredients might infuse the meat with a lot of flavor, garlic and onions can be poisonous to both dogs and cats.
+While those ingredients might infuse the meat with a lot of flavor, garlic and onions can be poisonous to both cats and dogs.

-Garlic, onions, chives, and leeks are members of the Allium plant family, which, if ingested by a dog or cat in a high enough amount, can cause nausea, abdominal pain, vomiting, diarrhea, lethargy, and an elevated heart rate and respiratory rate.
+Garlic, onions, chives, and leeks are members of the Allium plant family, which, if ingested by a cat or dog in a high enough amount, can cause nausea, abdominal pain, vomiting, diarrhea, lethargy, and an elevated heart rate and respiratory rate.

 Too Much Fat